cpro-iiit/snake-project-starter/README.md

 ## Using Make

-You will not be needing much knowledge of make for the project, since the makefile is already given to you.
+You will not need much knowledge of make for the project, since the makefile is already given to you.
 You will not be required to change it unless you are doing something very advanced.
 The following reference is provided to help you understand how it works.
 Knowing it would be helpful in the future.

 - [Makefiletutorial](https://makefiletutorial.com/)